m-e-conroy/angular-dialog-service/README.md

 - Bootstrap 3: There's a problem with the actual modal being displayed even though it appears in the HTML code to be present.
 I found that adding a "display: block" to Bootstrap 3's .modal class solved the problem.
 - It should not rely on including the Bootstrap JS.

-ToDo:

-- Add support for AngularJS 1.2
-	. change templates in $templateCache to support ng-bind-html instead of ng-bind-html-unsafe . add notes to include ngSanitize for the above change
+- For version 2.0 of this service module do not forget to include the ngSanitize Angular module.